danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 Note:

-- We could consider copy some of these throttling settings to the job record itself so that these can be tweaked on individual job basis.
+- We could consider copying some of these throttling settings to the job record itself so that these can be tweaked on individual job basis.

 ### $export operation

-The caller can call $export operation by calling the API endpoint such as the following.
+The caller can call the $export operation by calling the API endpoint such as the following.

 `GET [fhir base]/$export?_outputFormat=application%2Ffhir%2Bndjson&_destinationType=azure-block-blob&_destinationConnectionSettings=ew0KICAiY29ubmVjdGlvblN0cmluZyI6ICJzZXJ2aWNlJmNvbXA9cHJvcGVydGllcyZzdj0yMDE1LTA0LTA1JnNzPWJmJnNydD1zJnN0PTIwMTUtMDQtMjlUMjIlM0ExOCUzQTI2WiZzZT0yMDE1LTA0LTMwVDAyJTNBMjMlM0EyNlomc3I9YiZzcD1ydyZzaXA9MTY4LjEuNS42MC0xNjguMS41LjcwJnNwcj1odHRwcyZzaWc9RiU2R1JWQVo1Q2RqMlB3NHRnVTdJbFNUa1dnbjdiVWtrQWc4UDZIRVNYd21mJTRCIg0KfQ==`